webtop/Dataview/README.md

 The point here was to create a basic app without using a framework, which is just bulk for small apps.
 # Notes
-Includes: Twig, Bootstrap, Monolog, Doctrine, Subshine
+Includes: Twig, Bootstrap, Monolog, Doctrine, Sunshine

 # ToDo
 Wiki - write docs on creating and containerizing a PHP project